SQL Server Source Connector (Debezium) Configuration Properties

 incremental.snapshot.option.recompile

-Uses OPTION(RECOMPILE) query option to all SELECT statements used during an incremental snapshot.
-Helps to solve parameter sniffing issues that may occur but can cause increased CPU load on the source database.
+Uses the OPTION(RECOMPILE) query option for all SELECT statements used during an incremental snapshot.
+This can help to solve parameter sniffing issues that may occur but can cause increased CPU load on the source database, depending on the frequency of query execution.

 • Default: false